40 Fun Ways to Celebrate Earth Day Throughout Earth Month

 14. Support Your Local Farmer

 Visit a local farmers' market.
-Not only will you be supporting growers in your area, but buying local cuts out fossil-fuel intensive transport by air, land and sea.
+Not only will you be supporting growers in your area, but buying local avoids fossil-fuel intensive transport by air, land and sea.
 We guarantee the food will also be fresher, tastier, more sustainable, and way more nutritious.
 Bonus: by supporting local farmers, you’ll funnel dollars back into your local economy, which benefits you and your community.
-Alternatively, you can join a CSA or sign up for a local delivery service!
+Alternatively, you could join a CSA or sign up for a local produce delivery service.

 If your local lake or river is no longer frozen, then there's no time like the present to get out there and start paddling!
 Even if the water is too cold for swimming, there's nothing stopping you from enjoying the scenery from your boat!
-Just be sure to follow basic safety measures (inform someone of your plans, wear a life vest, apply plenty of sunscreen and pack plenty of snacks and drinks if you're planning to be out for a while)!
+Just be sure to follow basic safety measures: check for any safety alerts, inform someone of your plans, wear a life vest, apply plenty of sunscreen and pack plenty of snacks and drinks if you're planning to be out for a while.

 17. Do Some Outdoor Yoga

-Gather a few friends or keep it simple and head outdoors for a solo yoga session.
-Just roll out your mat on a flat, tick-free spot and let your senses guide you through whatever poses feel right.
+Gather a few friends or head outdoors on your own for a solo yoga session.
+Roll out your mat on a flat, tick-free spot and let your senses guide you through whatever poses feel right.
 This is a great opportunity to concentrate on mind-body wellness while connecting with the great outdoors.
 Bonus points if you can get to a local beach at sunrise or sunset for some nature-guided sun-moon yoga!

 18. Go Stargazing